Note: Click on images to see enlarged photos, captions, and photo attributions.

 Chelone glabra (White Turtlehead)

-This robust native perennial occurs frequently throughout the Mid-Atlantic in moist woods, swamps, and stream banks.
-With snapdragon-like flowers, which resemble turtle heads, the plant is named for Chelone (rhymes with “baloney”), a nymph of Greek mythology who was punished by being turned into a tortoise.
+With snapdragon-like flowers, which resemble turtle heads, this robust native* perennial is named for Chelone (rhymes with “baloney”), a nymph of Greek mythology who was punished for her insolence by being turned into a tortoise.
+The Virginia Native Plant Society named White Turtlehead Wildflower of the Year in 2024.

 Video © Mary Free